udayvunnam/xng-breadcrumb/README.md

 | Dynamic skip by route path - `skip()`    | `breadcrumbService.skip('routePath', true/false(optional))`         |
 | Dynamic label by alias - `setForAlias()` | `breadcrumbService.setForAlias('aliasName', 'breadcrumbLabel')`     |
 | Dynamic skip by alias - `skipForAlias()` | `breadcrumbService.skipForAlias('aliasName', true/false(optional))` |

+That's it!
+You are now ready to use breadcrumbs in your App! 🎉

 ## Local Development